 At present, Stocznia WISŁA specializes in the design and production of ready-made fishing and research and fishing vessels as well as the production of steel ship constructions, mainly equipped modules, blocks and hull sections, including deckhouses and partly or fully equipped complete hulls of vessels.
 Its offer also includes a wide range of special purpose vessels specifically designed for different tasks.

 The transverse slipway of Stocznia WISŁA allows the construction of vessels with a length of up to 40 meters.
-Larger vessels, up to 90 m long, up to 30 m wide and draft exceeding 2,35 m are built on the premises of the Shipsection and Hull Production Department.
+Larger vessels, up to 90 m long, up to 30 m wide and draft exceeding 2,35 m are built on the premises of the Shipsection and Hull Production Department, or on a specially adapted assembly stand.

 The modern, undergoing constant improvement equipment and the highly competent staff of Stocznia WISŁA ensure the fulfillement of even the highest quality requirements set by our Clients.